cbrown5/cbrown5.github.io/_posts/2018-01-19-intro-to-glms.md

 4. Account for hierarchies in your sampling, like transects sampled within sites (that's a mixed effects model)
 5. Account for spatial or temporal dependencies.
+6. Model varying error variance (e.g. when the variance increases with the mean).

 You can also change the left-hand side, so that it no longer assumes normality (then that's a **Generalized** Linear Model).
 Or even add